senalbulumulle/dotfiles/README.md

-- Senal is finally deciding to remake his i3 config eyecandy for once, since all this time, Senal's i3wm config is just stock and just minimal
+- Senal is finally deciding to remake his i3 config eyecandy for once, since all this time, Senal's i3wm config is just stock and just minimal.

+- This also includes the sway configuration as well.
+For the Wayland Lovers lol